knpuniversity/javascript/knpu/ep3b-webpack-encore/copy-plugin.md

 Well... earlier, I told you that `webpack.config.js` *normally* returns a big configuration object.
 And Encore is just a tool to help *generate* that config.
-In fact, at the bottom, you can *see* what that config looks like if you want!
+In fact, at the bottom, we can *see* what that config looks like if we want!
 Just `console.log(module.exports)`.

 Then, restart Encore: